michaelmosmann/silk/userguide/intro.md

 #### Hint Constructor Arguments
 Silk has a very powerful way to make it understand what instances should be used as arguments to a constructor.
 They are passed to the `toConstructor` clause.
-The example shows how to pass special `named` instances or a special implementation type as the `asType` as occuring in the constructor signature.
+The example shows how to pass special `named` instances or a special implementation type as the `asType` as occurring in the constructor signature.

 {% highlight java %}
 protected void declare() {